For local updates on COVID-19 related policy changes and guidance related to food assistance programs, refer to our COVID-19 Policy Updates page.

 Beginning April 20, 2020, EBT cards will be mailed to participants who need them.
 Due to this new service, the Good Hope Road EBT Service Center (1649 Good Hope Rd, SE) will be closed, and the H Street EBT Service Center (611 H Street, NE) will be open with modified hours: Monday & Friday 7:30-4:45, Wednesday 7:30-noon.
 If you need to update your address with DHS, call 202-727-5355.
 If you need to replace your card, call 888-304-9167.

 In most cases, an interview is not required during the COVID-19 State of Emergency.
 New applicants may be contacted by a DHS representative by phone if additional information is needed to complete application processing.

 The recertification process is paused for most recipients at this time.
 Residents with questions about their benefits should contact the Call Center at (202) 727-5355 from 7:30 a.m. – 4:45 p.m.
 Phone lines will be busy.
-Applications and verification documents can be emailed to D.C.
-Hunger Solutions at firstname.lastname@example.org.
+Applications and verification documents can be emailed to DCHS at email@example.com.

 The D.C.
-Food Policy Council’s website has information and a map of food assistance resources in the District and DMV region.
-You can also find updates on local food policy related to the COVID-19 pandemic.
+Food Policy Council has information and a map of food assistance resources in the District and throughout the DMV region.
+The Council also shares updates on local food policy related to COVID-19.

 Capital Area Food Bank afterschool meals program, which normally provides children with a hot supper on-site, now provides meal pick-up options.

 Parents are now able to pick up a bagged or boxed set of shelf-stable items that will help feed their children and encourage social distancing.